JamesSkemp/words/content/post/shadow-hearts-from-the-new-world-leveling-information.md

 +++
-title = "Shadow Hearts: From the New World leveling information" summary = "Information on experience necessary to attain levels, and character details, for Shadow Hearts: From the New World." draft = false comments = true date = "2008-12-27T22:20:00-06:00"
+title = "Shadow Hearts: From the New World leveling information" description = "Information on experience necessary to attain levels, and character details, for Shadow Hearts: From the New World." draft = false comments = true date = "2008-12-27T22:20:00-06:00"